yalmip/yalmip.github.io/_posts/inside/2017-09-01-The cutsdp solver.md

 ![Approximated half-moon union]({{ site.url }}/images/cutsdp2.png){: .center-image }

-A direct YALMIP implementation to solve this problem would be (here, YALMIP will derive a mixed-integer second-order cone program, so in practice, you would use a solver such as [MOSEK](/solver/mosek), [GUROBI](/solver/gurobi) or [CPLEX](/solver/cplex)
+A direct implementation with [CUTSDP](/solver/cutsdp) to solve this problem would be

 ````matlab
 Model = [x^2 + y^2 <= 1,